 2. Discover the Lake District – for the romantics

-Forever romanticised by great poets, the Lake District is home to rolling landscapes, charming inns and quaint county towns – perfect for a romantic weekend away.
+There is no shortage of things to do in the Lake District as it is forever romanticised by great poets, it is home to rolling landscapes, charming inns and quaint county towns – perfect for a romantic weekend away.

 1. Trek the West Highland Way – for the explorers

 This Scottish trek is one of the most famous and best things to do in the UK.
 Stretching over 154 kilometres (96 miles), the West Highland Way is ideal for experienced explorers who want to see Scotland at its best.

 Your questions answered about the ultimate UK Bucket List

 While we have listed 30 incredible spots to visit in the UK to whet your appetite, there may still be some questions left unanswered!
 Not to worry, for we have you covered.
 In this section, we have put together a list of the most commonly asked questions about this topic to us and from online.

 What is the number 1 tourist attraction in the UK?